dive-into-machine-learning/dive-into-machine-learning/README.md

   * scikit-learn
   * matplotlib

 You can install Python 3 and all of these packages in a few clicks with the [Anaconda Python distribution](https://www.anaconda.com/download/).
 Anaconda is popular in Data Science and Machine Learning communities.
-(Use whichever tool you want.)
+(Use whichever tool works for you.
+[If you're unsure or need more context about using conda/virtualenv/poetry/pipenv, here's a very helpful guide](https://brainsteam.co.uk/2021/04/01/opinionated-guide-to-virtualenvs/#recommended-setups-for-various-use-cases))

 ### Cloud-based options